 A gain of ~1 sounds useless until you look at the impedances:

-• Input resistance: essentially infinite.
+• Input resistance: near-infinite.
 The gate is insulated by the Gate oxide, so the stage barely loads whatever drives it.

-So the source follower presents a near-infinite impedance to its source and a low impedance to its load, while passing the voltage through nearly unchanged.
-That is exactly a Buffer amplifier: drop it between a weak, high-impedance source and a heavy, low-impedance load so the source is not loaded down and the load still gets the full signal (see Input and output resistance (amplifier) for why this matters).
-It is the MOSFET analogue of the BJT Emitter follower.
-Compare the Common-source amplifier (high voltage gain, inverting) and the Common-gate amplifier (current buffer) — the source follower is the third of the three single-transistor configurations, and the only one that is a voltage buffer.
+So it presents a near-infinite impedance to its source and a low impedance to its load, while passing the voltage through nearly unchanged.
+That’s a Buffer amplifier: drop it between a weak, high-impedance source and a heavy, low-impedance load so the source isn’t loaded down and the load still gets the full signal.
+It’s the MOSFET analogue of the BJT Emitter follower.
+Compare the Common-source amplifier (high voltage gain, inverting) and the Common-gate amplifier (current buffer): the source follower is the third of the three single-transistor configurations, and the only voltage buffer.

 Source-follower as buffer: high , near-unity gain, low .